School lunches in New Zealand

-Free school meals have been provided to low-income students in New Zealand through the Ka Ora, Ka Ako programme since 2020.
+Free school meals have been provided to low-income students in New Zealand through the Ka Ora, Ka Ako (Health School Lunches) programme since 2020.
 In 2023, the Sixth National Government Of New Zealand, a coalition of the conservative National Party, Act Party and New Zealand First Party, came to government, ushering in funding cuts to the program.
 The changes to the program faced numerous issues.
 The program faced additional controversy when the Prime Minister made a comment criticised as insensitive and lacking appreciation of the state of poverty in some parts of the country.
 On 1 March, the Prime Minister indicated that the program was experiencing "teething issues" but reiterating his confidence in the relevant Minister to address them.
+In October 2025, the Government dropped the programme's Māori name but retained its English name.

 Origins

 In 2012, Māori Party Member of Parliament Hone Harawira had a private member's bill to provide free breakfast and lunches for all children in decile 1 and 2 schools in New Zealand drawn from the ballot.
 The Education (Breakfast and Lunch Programmes in Schools) Amendment Bill, better known as the "Feed the Kids Bill", was supported by a broad-based Community Coalition for Food in Schools.
 A 1News opinion poll found 70 percent support for the Bill's proposal.